Laboratory test

 INTERPRETATION AND RATING OF TEST RESULTS

 The measurement results from the test are interpreted and rated in consultation with the performing laboratory.
 The rating is performed on a scale from 1 to 10 where 10 is best.
 Ratings below 6 are awarded only if the performance is poor or worse than what can reasonably be expected for this type of product.
+The ratings from the various components of the test are added together for an overall rating with the following weightings:

 A. Drying efficiency 50%